 We finance our investing activities largely through borrowings secured by our investments along with capital from third party or affiliated co-investors.
 We also have the ability to raise capital in the public markets through issuances of preferred stock, common stock and debt such as our convertible and exchangeable notes, as well as draw upon our corporate credit facility, to finance our investing and operating activities.
-Accordingly, we incur cash outlays for payments on our corporate debt and third party debt, as well as dividends to our preferred and common stockholders as well as distributions to our noncontrolling interests.
-We have a common stock repurchase program approved in 2017 that allows us to repurchase up to \$300 million of our outstanding class A common stock through February 2018.
+Accordingly, we incur cash outlays for payments on our corporate debt and third party debt, as well as dividends to our preferred and common stockholders and noncontrolling interests.
+In 2017, we have a common stock repurchase program in place that allows us to repurchase up to \$300 million of our outstanding class A common stock through February 2018.

-Net cash used in financing activities for the nine months ended September 30, 2017 was \$478.4 million.
+Net cash used in financing activities for the six months ended June 30, 2017 was \$213.8 million.